carbon-language/carbon-lang/toolchain/docs/adding_features.md

     -   If an instruction produces a value used in an expression, but not one that has an ordinary type, you can make a new builtin type for its output.
-This is used, for example, when an expression implicitly uses a value as parat of SemIR evaluation or as part of desugaring.
-For example, we have builtin types for bound methods, namespaces, and witnesses.
+This is rare, but used, for example, when an expression implicitly uses a value as part of SemIR evaluation or as part of desugaring.
+We have builtin types for bound methods, namespaces, witnesses, among others.
 These are defined in [`sem_ir/builtin_inst_kind.def`](/toolchain/sem_ir/builtin_inst_kind.def).
         To get a type id for one of these builtin types, use something like `context.GetBuiltinType(SemIR::BuiltinInstKind::WitnessType)`, as in: